9991S/HappyPlants/Software Requirements Specification_files/Software_Requirements_Specification.md

 [Finding a session](./use_cases/UC9_Find_Session.md)

 #### 3.1.11 Presenting yourself and checking out others
 With the possibility to log in there comes another functionality, the profile.
 Every user will have their own profile where they can write some informations about themselves.
 Because of the privacy policy in Europe, the user has the possibility to only write the information they want other people to see.
-Using the profile, users can also check out other players and learn e.g. their favorite games.
+Using the profile, users can also check out other plant-Owner and learn from them.

-#### 3.1.12 Reporting users and managing friends
-After a session, the app provides the users with the possibility to report the other participants.
-This is helpful because we want a community with fair players.
-Additionally, when they found an interesting person they can also add them to their friend list which also has a seperate page view.

-#### 3.1.13 Banning users and deleting posts
+#### 3.1.12 Banning users and deleting posts
 There are also some functionalities for the admins.
 They will get the possibility to ban users and to delete any posts.

 ### 3.2 Usability
-We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the app.
+We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the website.
 Though an FAQ document will be available, it should not be necessary to use it.

 #### 3.2.1 No training time needed
-Our goal is that a user installs the android application, opens it and is able to use all features without any explanation or help.
+Our goal is that a user opens the application and is able to use all features without any explanation or help.

-#### 3.2.2 Familiar Feeling
-We want to implement an app with familiar designs and functions.
-This way the user is able to interact in familiar ways with the app without having to get to know new interfaces.

 ### 3.3 Reliability

 #### 3.3.1 Availability
 The server shall be available 95% of the time.
-This also means we have to figure out the "rush hours" of our app because the downtime of the server is only tolerable when as few as possible players want to use the app.
+This also means we have to figure out the "rush hours" of our app because the downtime of the server is only tolerable when as few as possible users want to use the website.

 #### 3.3.2 Defect Rate
 Our goal is that we have no loss of any data.
-This is important so that the game sessions can carry on, even after a downtime of the server.

 ### 3.4 Perfomance

-#### 3.4.1 Capacity
-The system should be able to manage thousands of requests.
-Also it should be possible to register as many users as necessary.

-#### 3.4.2 Storage
-Smartphones don't provide much storage.
-Therefore we are aiming to keep the needed storage as small as possible.

-#### 3.4.3 App perfomance / Response time
-To provide the best App perfomance we aim to keep the response time as low as possible.
-This will make the user experience much better.
+n/a

 ### 3.5 Supportability